ANALYSIS-Militant uprising not yet likely in Nigeria's oil delta

 masked men fired their final bullets into the floating corpses.

-They then piled the bodies of the 12 slain policemen onto his
+He then piled the bodies of the 12 slain policemen onto his boat

 "I heard the noise of the gunshots, then it was panic.
 I was